matthewvowels1/DisentanglingSequences/README.md

 # VDSM: Unsupervised Video Disentanglement with State-Space Modeling and Deep Mixtures of Experts
 This repository contains instructions and code for a release version of the work on hierarchical state space models for *VDSM: Unsupervised Video Disentanglement with State-Space Modeling and Deep Mixtures of Experts* (CVPR '21, in print - Vowels, Camgoz, Bowden).
+A preprint can be found here: https://arxiv.org/abs/2103.07292

 ##  Generation Samples